Study of Adagloxad Simolenin (OBI-822)/OBI-821 in the Adjuvant Treatment of Patients With Globo H Positive TNBC

 You CAN'T join if...

-- Local recurrence of or previous history of contralateral invasive breast cancer within 10 years of the current diagnosis.
+- Local recurrence of or previous history of ipsilateral or contralateral invasive breast cancer within 10 years prior to randomization.

 - Definitive clinical or radiologic evidence of metastatic disease